This is not a forecast. It is a summary of the pea leaf weevil situation in Alberta in spring 2022.

 This survey has been done in the Peace region of the province since 2017.
 In 2022, for the first time, surveyors reported fields with damage levels of an average of 3 to 9 notches per plant.
 These fields were on the eastern edge of the region.
 In 2023, surveyors will return to the area these fields were found in to survey and to try to collect weevils.

-There were a couple of hot spots in southern Alberta, but nothing like we have seen in previous years.
+There were a few hot spots in southern Alberta, but nothing like we have seen in previous years.

 Spring weather conditions